j0shbl0ck/Mizzou_Coding_IT/INFOTC_3380/HELP.md

-# Help in starting up Docker
+# How to start up Docker 🐳

 ## Primarily towards Modules 2-3
 1. Open terminal and type: ```open -a docker```